IDI research method, IDI interviews, and In-Depth Interviews are terms that come up repeatedly in UX research.

 An IDI is a face-to-face interview, a conversation of equals in which each participant is equally essential.

 The findings of an interview, the depth of an issue explored, opinions, and decisions depend on how it's conducted and on the motivation of a researcher and a respondent.

 The researcher's language should sound as natural as possible, even colloquial.
 Formal language should be avoided, and each time it should be adapted to the nature of the interaction and a dialogue with a given respondent.

 IDI is usually a method carried out one-on-one.

-One UX researcher speaks directly, via instant messaging, or through a phone call to one
+One UX researcher speaks directly, via instant messaging, or through a phone call to one respondent.

 Thanks to this formula, Individual In-Depth Interviews guarantee:

-- the comfort of the respondents
+- The comfort of the respondents

-- increased sense of security
+- Increased sense of security

-- "intimacy," privacy allows respondents to reveal their reactions, emotions, attitudes, opinions, and evaluations more confidently.
+- "Intimacy," privacy allows respondents to reveal their reactions, emotions, attitudes, opinions, and evaluations more confidently.